-At 25, I have had my fair share of losing friends that I often don’t reflect on why they weren’t meant to be in my life anymore.
+At 25, I have had my fair share of friend breakups, but I often don’t reflect on why they weren’t meant to be in my life anymore.
 I would like to take the time to thank a few of them, even if they never read this.

 Thank you, B.